 Co-design is an innovative approach to creating more usable research products but also for democratizing research use through more equitable and inclusive processes.
 The CREATEd co-design process leverages the knowledge and experiences of researchers, educators, communication and design experts, and other stakeholders in envisioning and producing resources that both draw on high quality research and are useful and relevant for achieving greater equity in educational policy and practice.

-What will the Co-Design Process Look Like?
+What Does the Co-Design Process Look Like?

 The CREATEd Co-Design process is an 8-stage, facilitated framework for leveraging diverse teams’ collective knowledge.
 Our framework (pictured below) includes phases that walk teams through: